CopticScriptorium/NAPS2017/introduction-to-digital-editions.md

 # What are Digital Editions and Digitized Corpora?

 What are digital editions and digitized text corpora?
-This is a fundamental question for people who want to use them in research and people who want to create them for use in research.
+This tutorial will generate a discussion about the research purposes of digitized corpora and the how those research methods guide the structure and formation of different corpora.

 ## Explore two digital corpora commonly used by scholars of antiquity and late antiquity